 After researching different areas of focus, Olympic decided, in view of the Pandemics' uncertain schedule, that we needed to focus on "Collective teacher efficacy" (John Hattie's Meta Analysis; Webs Depth of Knowledge is the taxonomy we adopted) would be the most appropriate strategy to address our agreed upon common goal of supporting student achievement.
 Since we couldn't necessarily control what students were doing at home, what we could control is what we were doing as professionals.
-Since Distance Learning was new to all, the seemed especially prescient.
-The need to structure academic requirements for student attainment and mastery is predicated upon structuring the classroom environment to influence critical thinking skills and student metacognitive analysis.
+Since the Edgenuity learning platform is still relatively new, and we have adopted the Aeries system, the need to structure academic requirements for student attainment and mastery is predicated upon structuring the classroom environment to influence critical thinking skills and student metacognitive analysis.